 In addition, it is possible to use those lenses without crop, since some APS-C lenses have a fairly large (almost FF) image circle.
 However, this corner case is probably not as important to support as the crop mode (which I use almost all the time now, effectively disabling lens correction).

-#8 Updated by Torsten Bronger over 3 years ago
+#8 Updated by Torsten Bronger almost 4 years ago

 For the time being, one can select a NEX-7 although one shoots with an A7.
 But a clean fix is more complex and will take a long time.
 So far, we just add fake camera models (like "Sony A7 (crop)" or "Lumix XY (16:9)", however, this doesn't work with autodetection and is ugly in general.